Give

 Last year, MAF delivered nearly 2,700kg of cargo for IDAT and transported over 90 passengers including medical staff and patients.

-Staff use the shuttle service to reach the hospital.
-In fact, IDAT founder Suzy Kuj says the hospital wouldn’t be able to function without MAF:
+Many staff use the shuttle service to reach the hospital.
+In fact, IDAT co-founder Suzy Kuj says the hospital wouldn’t be able to function without MAF:

 ‘We really couldn’t do it without MAF.
-The weekly MAF shuttle is a game changer for us – we rely on MAF for our resources.
-Our medicine wouldn’t be here.
-Our missionaries wouldn’t be here it’s enabled our missionaries to be on the ground long term.
+The weekly MAF shuttle is a game changer for us.
+We rely on MAF for our resources and our medicine wouldn’t be here.
+It’s enabled our missionaries to be on the ground long term.

 ‘If we have patients, we can send them out without having to charter the entire plane.
 This has saved us a huge amount of money, which has enabled us to buy medicine and other things that we need.
 I love knowing that flight is going to be here every week.’